skiadas/LogicSetsCourse/syllabus.md

 ### Reading Notes and Practice Quizzes

 On the website you will find a [schedule](http://skiadas.github.io/LogicSetsCourse/site/schedule.html) with links to documents for each class day.
-In those documents you will find notes for the day's lesson, a reading assignment, and a list of practice problems.
+In those documents you will find notes for the next day's lesson, a reading assignment, and a list of practice problems.
 You should work on those practice problems, and ask any questions you have about them.
 You do not have to turn the problems in.

 There will be daily quizzes based on the reading assignments.
 These will be due the night before.
-For example on Monday you will find posted reading assignments for Tuesday.
+For example on Monday you will find posted reading assignments for Tuesday, listed under the Tuesday section in the schedule.
 The quiz corresponding to these assignments is due Monday night.
 You will have exactly two attempts on each quiz, and your scores in the two attempts will be averaged.

+**A note on reading mathematics**: Reading mathematical texts is unlike other textbooks.
+Each line and each word is critical.
+Mathematical proofs don't contain superfluous information, every word is there because it is needed.
+You cannot understand the precise meaning of a mathematical statement by simply skimming through it.
+When you read through the book, especially the proofs, definitions, theorems etc, read very slowly and intentionally, looking at every word and connecting it to the rest of the sentence.

 ### Class Attendance